Here are the most common questions our readers have about instructional design, Action Mapping, scenario-based training, and other topics:

 - LMS reviews by Talented Learning

-See my list of recommended books about L&D strategy and training design
+See this list of recommended books about L&D strategy and training design.
+Additionally, here are 5 best instructional design books you should read this year.

-Here are some of the bloggers I follow, starting with ones you might not be familiar with already.
-All write about L&D strategy or instructional design except where noted.
+Here are some of the bloggers you can follow, starting with ones you might not be familiar with already.
+All write about L&D strategy or instructional design except where noted:

 - Pedro De Bruyckere, one of the authors of Urban Myths about Learning and Education